 RePost: The motherland that was never mine

-A bit of shameless recycling: I originally wrote this post as part of my student internship with my school’s literary magazine, The Shenandoah Review, and it was featured on their student-run blog a few years ago.
-With our current Presidential administration, its content becomes more relevant every day: The title of this blog post was …
+I originally wrote this post as part of my student internship with my school’s literary magazine, The Shenandoah Review, and it was featured on their student-run blog in November 2017.
+With our each current US Presidential administration, its content becomes more relevant every day: The title of this blog post was meant to go with …

 Continue reading "RePost: The motherland that was never mine"